weimarnetz/hopglass.weimarnetz.de/README.md

 You need a recent nodejs + npm (tested on 8.x)

-Add a user and build hopglass:
+Add a user (only for deployment if you want to) and build hopglass:

     # adduser --disabled-password --shell /bin/nologin hopglass
     # sudo -u hopglass /bin/bash